2/29/2024

 Mark Wang

-Yeah, no. You know, we've got great visibility.
-That's one of the benefits of our model and having this big pipeline.
-Of course, on the owner's side, arrivals on the books, you know, creates a lot of certainty in our expectations.
+Yeah, no, we've got great visibility.
+That's one of the benefits of our model, having this big pipeline.
+Of course, on the owner's side, arrivals on the books creates a lot of certainty in our expectations.
 What we see right now is our owners are above the levels we saw last year.
-The new buyer pipeline is, you know, circle over half a million.
-Then you add blue-green into it and they bring another 160,000 packages.
-But as I mentioned, we dialed activations, you know, the back half of last year.
-And that'll have a knock-on effect at the early part of this year because as you ramp some of that down, it takes a while to ramp that up.
-So the cadence of tours will wrap up through the back half of the year.
-So it's definitely more back half-weighted than front half-weighted.
+The new buyer pipeline is circa over half a million.
+Then you add Blue Green into it, and they bring another 160,000 packages.
+But as I mentioned, we dialed back activations, you know, the back half of last year, and that will have a knock-on effect at the early part of this year because as you ramp some of that down, it takes a while to ramp that up.
+So the cadence of tours will ramp up through the back half of the year.
+So it's definitely more back half weighted than front half weighted.

 speaker